telvis07/10_capstone/capstone_milestone_report_1.md

 ## Language Model for Word Prediction

-A suffix tree is a data structure where an interior node represents a "root" character sequence from the training data and child node represents a suffix of that root.
+A suffix tree is a data structure where an interior node represents a "root" character sequence and a child node represents a suffix of the root.
 For our implementation, each node represents a word and an arc (e.g. search path) represents a bigram, trigram or 4-gram.
 Each node has an associated count that represents the ngram frequency from the training data.
 We use these counts to predict the next word by calculating the maximimum likelihood estimate (MLE).

 ### Word Prediction for: 'data'
 For example: in the figure below we show a suffix tree for ngrams that begin with the word `data`.
 The first level (w1) of the tree corresponds to the 1-gram "data".
 The second level (w2) represents all bigrams whose root is "data" : such as "data entry" or "data streams".
 The same applies to the third (w3) and fourth (w4) levels for trigrams and 4-grams respectively.